krprzenioslo/Hystrixwiki2/How-To-Use.md

         }
 ```

-Typically this context will be initialized and shutdown via a ServletFilter that wraps a user request or some other lifecycle hook.
+Typically this context will be initialized and shut down via a `ServletFilter` that wraps a user request or some other lifecycle hook.

-Following is an example showing how commands retrieve their values from the cache (and how you can query an object to know this) within a request context:
+The following is an example that shows how commands retrieve their values from the cache (and how you can query an object to know whether its value came from the cache) within a request context:

 ```java
         @Test